 Flu cause of Fahan, Donegal, nursing home deaths

-Five of the deaths at Nazareth House in Fahan were in the space of five days.
+Five of the deaths at Nazareth House in Fahan were in the last five days.

-On Tuesday, the HSE said tests confirmed that influenza was the cause of the respiratory-type illness amongst the residents in the private nursing home.
+The HSE said tests confirmed that influenza was the cause of the respiratory type illness amongst the residents in the private nursing home.

 Samples were tested by the National Virus Reference Laboratory.

-The HSE said all residents in the nursing home had received either active or preventative treatment for influenza.
+The HSE said all residents in the nursing home have received either active or preventative treatment for influenza.

 It is understood that all of those who died at the nursing home, which is close to Buncrana, were over 80 years old.